 - April/May 2016 - Consultation on the path design.

-- First quarter 2018 - start construction of the shared path.
+- Early 2019 - Start construction of the shared path.

 Following public consultation in 2016, we have adjusted the alignment of the path to include an underpass, bypassing the existing railway crossing.